gwdevhub/GWToolboxpp/README.md

 * First of all make sure you take a look at the code and respect the somewhat consistent code conventions.
 * Create a new branch and commit the changes relevant to your contribution.
 Please make sure you don't commit unrelated lines.
 * Finally submit a pull request and let us review your code.
 Stay updated in the pull request page for feedback and comments.

+## Credits

+ **Sai Itecka**
+ 	- Original creator of a damage monitor, which inspired the toolbox damage monitor.
+    - Created original implementation of the Cursor Fix.

+ **Ziox**
+ 	- Implementation of the vast majority of the chat-based features, such as custom chats and the chat timestamps.
+ 	- Major contributor to the GW API used, reverse engineering work.

+ **KAOS**
+ 	- Original creator of the GW API used, reverse engineering work.
+ 	- Several minor additions.

+ **Misty/DarkManic**
+ 	- Extensive work on the site and documentation.

+ **and everyone working/suggesting ideas!**